jackcoble/coble.uk/content/posts/neovim-configuring-my-text-editor.md

 $ touch ~/.config/nvim/plug-config/coc.vim
 ```

 Whilst you are at it, don't forget to source the CoC Neovim configuration file.
-Add the following to your `init.vim`.
+Add the following to your `~/.config/nvim/init.vim`.

 ```vim
 source $HOME/.config/nvim/plug-config/coc.vim